TechWithRay/simple_inference_server/README.md

 - Offline-first: loads only local weights; HF cache under `./models` by default
 - Queue wait histograms for embeddings/chat/audio plus batch wait metrics to tune backpressure.
 - Optional Whisper subprocess mode (`WHISPER_USE_SUBPROCESS=1`) provides hard cancellation by killing a per-handler worker process when requests are cancelled/time out; tune poll/idle/max-wall via envs.
+- **Request tracing**: every request is assigned a unique ID (UUID hex).
+Pass `X-Request-ID` header to propagate your own; the same ID is echoed in the response header and included in JSON logs for distributed tracing.

 ## Built-in models (catalog)